How Will 5G Impact Mobile Payments?

 Over the last few years, mobile payments and digital wallets have seen tremendous growth.
 This is due to the higher penetration of NFC technology.
 Also FinTech providers and of course, growth in the use of smart phones.
 Mobile payments are not only popular in cities where we can use it for daily retail transactions like groceries or a cup of coffee.
 They are also used by farmers in Africa and South Asia to receive payments for agricultural goods.

 Mobile payments are especially popular among the millennial generation.
 Millennial’s have accepted this technology more easily, than the more cautious older generations.
 In the US, mobile banking applications are the third-most used on smart phones after social media and weather.
+Banks are now also using automated banking software to simplify their debt management system.
 Social media applications like WeChat Pay and Facebook Messenger Payments have also included mobile payments through their applications.

 With 5G, this brings with it the promise of super-fast uploads and downloads, ultra-low latency in transactions and better connectivity to the cloud.
 This is expected to promote real-time transactions.
 And also help to deliver new and innovative ways to provide consumer friendly mobile services.